balsama/lightning-extend-to-subprofile-convert-example/README.md

 the .travis.yml file.

-If you just want to convert your existing project's lightning.extend.yml file into a sub-profile, switch into your project's Lightning Profile folder (e.g.
+If you just want to convert your existing project's lightning.extend.yml file into a sub-profile, Lightning provides a binary:
-/docroot/profiles/contrib/lightning) and run:

-    composer run migrate-extender /path/to/your/extend/file/lightning.extend.yml
+    ./vendor/bin/lightning-subprofile /path/to/your/extend/file/lightning.extend.yml

-That will create a subprofile in /docroot/profiles/custom/ named lightning_extend.
+Note that the path to your bin directory That will create a subprofile in /docroot/profiles/custom/ named lightning_extend.
 Install it with:

     drush site-install lightning_extend